 Will this revised proposal impact the Highland Bridge development?
-How will this Sports Complex enhance the Highland Bridge development?
+How will these ballfields enhance the Highland Bridge development?

-The revised UST project as discussed at the August 22nd community meeting is proposing to modestly shift parcel lines for Block 33 (affordable housing), Block 34 (office), and Mica Park (Park D) but maintain the previous programming proposed in the original Ryan Development Plan.
-The goal is to be net neutral in usability of each land parcel.
-See page 13 ("UST Sports Facilities - Use Comparison") from the UST presentation given on August 22nd for a comparison between the previous programming assumed over these land parcels compared to the current proposed development scenario.
+The revised UST project as discussed is proposing to modestly shift parcel lines for Block 33 (affordable housing), Block 34 (office), and Mica Park (Park D) but maintain the previous programming proposed in the original Ryan Development Plan.
+The goal is to be net neutral in usability of each land parcel and will not impact the ability to deliver on the projects proposed in the Redevelopment Agreement.

-Development of the UST project will enhance Highland Bridge by adding 1.16 acres of new parkland from the development of the CP Rail parcel as well as green spaces for the ballfields, will allow for future public multimodal transportation options to be included to and from Highland Bridge, and will provide high quality buildings to cap the southern end of the development.
+Development of the UST project will enhance Highland Bridge by improving public parkland dedications, adding green spaces for the ballfields, allowing for future public multimodal transportation options to be included to and from Highland Bridge, and will provide high quality buildings to cap the southern end of the development.
 Development of the CP Rail parcel will also clean up the site and put it into an attractive and beneficial use.

-On Page 13 of the May meeting document, under "Design Standards Summary," there is a statement: "A clarification is required to allow for proper operations of the fields and facilities for the Sports Complex and to account for the unique arrival experience for sports facilities."
+On Page 13 of the May meeting document, under "Design Standards Summary," there is a statement: "A clarification is required to allow for proper operations of the fields and facilities for the Ballfields and to account for the unique arrival experience for sports facilities."
 What does this mean?
 With the revised plan, does this statement still apply?